Custom Prose Components

 If you check the dev tools you'll notice that we're loading a small image inline, then loading the biggest image we can (based on screen size and density) to display in the lightbox.
 This is all done using NuxtImg and IPX.

-Here's a picture of the Scottish Highlands:
+Here's a picture of a mountain:

-The next picture is of a car:
+The next picture is of two cars:

 This last picture is of a city: